etalab/transport-site/learning_track.md

 * Make sure to link the correct app (production or staging) with `clever link $$REPLACE_BY_APP_ID$$` (as displayed in the staging/production app CC dashboards)
 * Verify the linking status with `clever applications`
 * Log with the app alias: `clever ssh --alias transport-prochainement`

-### Explore the GBFS conversion proxy

-* Check out the code under `apps/gbfs`
-* Run the app locally with `mix phx.server`
-* Discover the available converted feeds via `http://localhost:5000/gbfs`
-* Note that this does not contain all the GBFS feeds, only the ones we convert

 ### Learn about the GTFS and GTFS-RT specifications